jrehor/kcc/README.md

 * This text assumes a fair amount of insight and will cut a lot of corners on general programming and CS at some expense of readability.
 * The course is driven entirely by densely annotated code which expects undivided attention.
 * New syntax is often introduced inline, some meanings are left to be inferred, some assumed self-explanatory, some rely on your intuition.
-* Most annotations in the code contain essential learning material that cannot be overlooked.
+* Most annotations in the code are essential and cannot be overlooked.
 * The narrative is strictly linear, each chapter builds on all previous.
 * Skipping any exercise is guaranteed to halt any further progress.